Multi-cluster Ingress

 Apply the following

-once you are ready to provision production HTTPS certificates.apiVersion: tailscale.com/v1alpha1 kind: ProxyGroup metadata: name: ingress-proxies spec: type: ingress hostnamePrefix: eu-west replicas: 2 tags: ["tag:ingress-proxies"] proxyClass: letsencrypt-staging --- apiVersion: tailscale.com/v1alpha1 kind: ProxyClass metadata: name: letsencrypt-staging spec: useLetsEncryptStagingEnvironment: true
+Ingressresources, we highly recommend you use Let's Encrypt's staging environment to avoid production's tighter rate limits.
+The following example uses Let's Encrypt's staging environment, but you can unsetuseLetsEncryptStagingEnvironmentonce you are ready to provision production HTTPS certificates.apiVersion: tailscale.com/v1alpha1 kind: ProxyGroup metadata: name: ingress-proxies spec: type: ingress hostnamePrefix: eu-west replicas: 2 tags: ["tag:ingress-proxies"] proxyClass: letsencrypt-staging --- apiVersion: tailscale.com/v1alpha1 kind: ProxyClass metadata: name: letsencrypt-staging spec: useLetsEncryptStagingEnvironment: true -

 (Optional) Wait for the ProxyGroup to become ready: